Ellerbach/LegoTrain/Lego_api_doc.md

-# Lego Infrared API documentation
+# Lego Infrared and Signal/Switch API documentation

 ## Purpose

-This documentation has the purpose to explain how to pilot and interact with the board and pilot either a Lego train, or any other FPS Lego element.
-This project requires to use the [nanoFramework.WebServerAndSerial sample](./Samples/nanoFramework/nanoFramework.WebServerAndSerial/).
+This documentation has the purpose to explain how to pilot and interact with the Lego Infrared and Lego Signal and Switch boards and pilot either a Lego train, or any other FPS Lego element.
+This project requires to use the  either a [Lego Infrared](./LegoInfrared/) module, either a [Lego Singal/Switch](./SignalSwitch/) one.

+Note that the code is built for ESP32 devices.
+This should be able to work with any ESP32 device.

 ## Introduction